wachidsusilo/Weva/README.md

-# WEVA Textiles Website Clone using ReactJS
+# WEVA Textile Website Clone using ReactJS

 This project is a clone of WEVA Textile Website.
 Recreated using ReactJS.